Various Roads, Faversham in the Borough of Swale - Amendment 18: Waiting Restrictions

 • for facilitating the passage on the road or any other road of any class of traffic (including pedestrians).

-The effect of this proposed Order would be to install waiting restrictions (double yellow lines) on the following lengths of roads in Faversham in the Borough of Swale:
+The effect of this made Order will be to install waiting restrictions (double yellow lines) on the following lengths of roads in Faversham in the Borough of Swale:

 • Bank Street – DYL